-What are additional expected benefits of SomaVeda® Thai Yoga Programs and Therapy?
+What are the additional expected benefits of SomaVeda® Thai Yoga Programs and Therapy?

 The secondary/ incidental outcomes are of lesser importance and may or may not share characteristics similar to or common to many forms of western massage and massage therapy.
-Some hands on are similar to effleurage (stroking and kneading the muscles), manipulation (manipulating or aligning osseous or skeletal parts) and pressure point or acupressure style technique (applying deep, consistent pressure to specific nerves, tendons, or ligaments and accupoints or Lom).
+Some hands-on are similar to effleurage (stroking and kneading the muscles), manipulation (manipulating or aligning osseous or skeletal parts), and pressure point or acupressure style technique (applying deep, consistent pressure to specific nerves, tendons, or ligaments and acupoints or Lom).

-In order to balance the functions of the Four Ayurveda Dosha or body elements called thâat tháng sìi (Thai Lang.)
+ITobalance the functions of the Four Ayurveda Dosha or body elements called thâat tháng sìi (Thai Lang.)
 (Lom, Fai, Din, Naam), SomaVeda® Thai Yoga incorporates elements of Prayer, Energetic and Prana Assessment, Mindfulness, Gentle Rocking, Asana Positional Release, Deep Stretching, Focused Breathing or Prana Yama, Chakra balancing, Prana Nadi or Sen Line Balancing, Dancing, Recitation of Sacred Mantra, Dancing Meditation and Dance Therapy (Flow/ Vinyasa), Movement Re-patterning and Rhythmic Compression to create a singular healing experience.
-It is quite common for sessions and programs to be performed with music.
-SomaVeda® Thai Yoga a traditional for of Yoga practice and therapy also incorporates Ayurvedic Medical Herbology (sacrament), Pancha Karma Detoxification, Meditation, Blessing and healing prayers in it’s generous toolbox of healing modalities.
+It is pretty common for sessions and programs to be performed with music.
+SomaVeda® Thai Yoga, a traditional form of Yoga practice and therapy, also incorporates Ayurvedic Medical Herbology (sacrament), Pancha Karma Detoxification, Meditation, Blessing, and healing prayers in its great toolbox of healing modalities.

 Where Can I Learn Thai Yoga and Traditional Thai Massage?

-1) The Native American Indigenous Church (NAIC) provides a registry of approved schools and teachers of SomaVeda® style Thai Yoga and Thai Massage as well as Authorized and or Approved Certified Providers.
+1) The Native American Indigenous Church (N.A.I.C.) provides a registry of approved schools and teachers of SomaVeda® style Thai Yoga, Thai Massage, and Authorized and Approved Certified Providers.

-NAIC Members are legally entitled to practice SomaVeda® Thai yoga massage in all fifty states.
-Of course that means as long as what is practiced is not in violation of existing medical laws or that the practice is under the umbrella of an ecclesiastical authority or organization.
-We are happy to answer any questions that you have pertaining to the legal practice of our energetic and spiritually based art of healing and transformation.
+N.A.I.C.
+Members are legally entitled to practice SomaVeda® Thai yoga massage in all fifty states.
+Of course, that means as long as what is practiced does not violate existing medical laws or the practice is under the umbrella of an ecclesiastical authority or organization.
+We are happy to answer any questions about the legal practice of our energetic and spiritually-based art of healing and transformation.

-2) The Thai Yoga Center: In the US today the traditional lineages of Thai Yoga and Thai Massage are passed on via the in Brooksville, Florida through the Mastery and teaching of Aachan, Dr. Anthony B. James DNM(P), ND (T), DOM, PhD, MD(AM), DPHC(h.c.), MSc, RAAP, SMOKH.
-Aachan, Dr. James, Ordained Minister, Diplomat, Licentiate Monastic physician, after 34 plus years of extensive devotion, practice and research brings several different and complimentary traditional lineages to life.
+2) The Thai Yoga Center: In the U.S. today, the traditional lineages of Thai Yoga and Thai Massage are passed on via the in Brooksville, Florida through the Mastery and teaching of Aachan, Dr. Anthony B. James D.N.M(.P), N.D.
+(T), D.O.M., Ph.D., M.D.(AM), D.P.H.C.(h.c.), M.Sc., R.A.A.P., SMOKH.
+Ajahn, Dr. James, Ordained Minister, Diplomat, and Licentiate Monastic physician, after 34 plus years of extensive devotion, practice, and research, brings several different and complimentary traditional lineages to life.

 • Phra Wat Chetuphon (Buddhist Temple, Wat Po Traditional Thai Medical School…One of the oldest schools of traditional arts)